dush1729/Auto-Tester/README.md

 - `-w`: **Wrong code** - Code with better complexity but is giving wrong answers.

 - `-t`: **Number of test cases(optional)** : Enter how many testcases you want to genrate where your correct code and wrong code gives different results.
 It is equal to 1 by default.

+Please check the screenshot attached at the bottom for better clarity.

+### Languages supported

+Currently these languages are supported: `C`, `C++`, `Java` and `Python`.
+You can use any combinations of these for your three code files(generator, correct and wrong).

 ## Output
 Output contains 3*n number of files where n is the number of testcases given in fourth parameter.
 Output file format will be as follows.